deepanshs/mrsimulator/docs/introduction/getting_started.rst

 Signal Processing
 -----------------

-``mrsimulator`` preforms all calculations in the frequency domain so plotting the dataset now would show only delta functions.
+``mrsimulator`` performs all calculations in the frequency domain, so plotting the dataset now would show only delta functions.
 For this reason, we have the :ref:`signal_processing_documentation` object which applies post-processing to the data after simulation.